bootstrap-ruby/bootstrap-navbar/README.md

 #### menu_group

-This method generates a menu group, to be used in a `nav_bar`.
+This method generates a menu group, to be used in a `navbar`.

 ```haml
 = menu_group